vincent-larisma/Chessboard/README.md

-# Chessboard - using flex
+# Chessboard - using flex and grid